Arts & Cultural Activities

 Kairangi Chorale

-The Kairangi Chorale is a group for singers wanting to develop higher-level vocal skills in an environment where they tackle challenging music and performance situations.
+The Kairangi Chorale is an auditioned Chamber choir for ambitious and committed singers wanting to develop higher level vocal skills in an environment where they tackle challenging music and performance situations.
 It is a full year commitment.

 Key Information: